CS-UCY-SEIT-lab/PrivacySafer-chrome-firefox/README.md

-# ChromePrivacyExtension
+# PrivacySafer - ChromePrivacyExtension

-It is a chrome extension that prevents  web applications to have access on your sensitive data withing the browser like geolocation and more
+Chrome extension that prevents web applications from having access to your sensitive data within the web browser (like geolocation and more).

+If you want to cite this code in your work, please use:

+@inproceedings{kapitsaki2017privacysafer,
+  title={PrivacySafer: Privacy Adaptation for HTML5 Web Applications}, author={Kapitsaki, Georgia M and Charalambous, Theodoros}, booktitle={International Conference on Web Information Systems Engineering}, pages={247--262}, year={2017}, organization={Springer}
+}